ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 That said, I do know that one of the more common "tells" in poker is when someone places a bet, and as they pick up or move chips towards the center of the table to represent their wager, if they hands shake -- if they show _any_ sign of expended energy, really -- it's a solid sign they're trying to _hide_ their emotions, typically meaning they have good cards and they don't want you to know so you call.
 Bluffers stereotypically get more stoned up or solid then they were previously; hence the term "Poker Face."

-As she responded to my internet being down, Eloise had something to hide, in my opinion.
+As she responded to my internet being down, Kandis had something to hide, in my opinion.
 She broke all normative cadences and spoke in a way I hadn't and would not hear her speak in again.
 Her voice pitched way up, near a Mickey Mouse falsetto to indicate slight shock, and then she had to take down her pitch as she finished her sentence in response to my explanation abou tethering, displaying a nervous excitement to which she had to recognize then put away mid sentence.

 (nts: I could probably make a musical staff spell out her pitch changes, I do remember her voice pretty well)